CanopyOptics.jl

 Arguments

-• mod an PureIce type struct
+• mod a PureIce type struct

 • f Frequency in [GHz]